daltunay/filtergenie/README.md

 | vinted.fr | ❌ Not supported | Product scraping only |
 | ebay.fr | ❌ Not supported | Product scraping only |

-## 🔍 Web Scraping

-The project uses Playwright for web scraping with browser automation, headless mode, and multi-browser support.
-Each supported site has its own scraper implementation that extends the `BaseScraper` class.
-See [`scrape/`](scrape/) for details.

 ## ⚡ Performance Optimizations

 ### Asynchronous Processing